DataDog/documentation/content/en/security/cloud_security_management/signal_notifications.md

 I'm not seeing any banner or buttons to click.
 Is there a separate feature flag?

+**Not yet available**

 ### Migrate notifications configured for detection rules

 **Questions**:

 - Is there a way to filter the rules to only show rules that have notifications configured for them?
 - What exactly is being migrated when you click **Update in 1-Click**?
 The severity and ...?
-What is `@workflow.rule.id`?
+What is `@workflow.rule.id` <- this is the rule, finding should be pre-filled (when clicking 1-click) <- flag this in the notifications Slack channel

 1. On the [Misconfiguration Rules page][1], select a detection rule that has notifications enabled for it.
 2. In the banner displayed in the **Set severity and notifications** section, click **Update in 1-Click**.